 An initial condition is set with the field variable equal to 1 prior to Step 1 as shown in Figure 5.

-In the desired step, the field variable is changed according to the time-based amplitude.
+In the desired step, change the field variable according to the time-based amplitude.
 Here the amplitude function Amp-X3-Y3-Z4 is linked with the set Part-1-1.X3-Y3-Z4 on the assembly level and field variable 1, as shown in Figure 6.

-By defining a material with field variable dependencies, writing multiple amplitude functions, and associating each amplitude function with the field variable and a unique set within the model, it is possible to vary the material properties at different locations through the analysis.
-In this case, the properties are rapidly degraded to mimic the effect of material removal, but the inverse would be possible for material addition.
-Additionally, if a material strength curve is established, the amplitude function could be used to define a gradual increase or decrease in strength with time (aging of elastomers is degradation over loading, temperatures with time).
-When using this technique, care should be taken in applying boundary conditions and loads to avoid element distortion where the material properties have been degraded.
+By defining a material with field variable dependencies, writing multiple amplitude functions, and associating each amplitude function with the field variable and a unique set within the model.
+It is possible to vary the material properties at different locations through the analysis.
+We rapidly reduce the properties to mimic the effect of material removal.
+But, the inverse would be possible for material addition.
+Additionally, if a material strength curve is established the amplitude function could be used to define a gradual increase or decrease in strength with time.
+Aging of elastomers is degradation over loading, temperatures with time.
+When using this technique, care should be taken in applying boundary conditions and loads.
+This is to avoid element distortion where the material properties have been degraded.

 Model Change

-The model change type interaction is used to initiate the addition or removal of a model region during a step.
+The model change type interaction is to initiate the addition or removal of a model region during a step.
 Upon removal, Abaqus/Standard stores the forces/fluxes that the region had exerted on the remaining parts of the model at the nodes on the boundary between them.
-Over the removal step, these forces are ramped down to zero, ensuring a smooth effect on the model that does not impede convergence.
-If model change is utilized for the addition of material, the initial step will be based on what is effectively the final geometry.
+Over the removal step, these forces are ramped down to zero.
+Which ensures a smooth effect on the model that does not impede convergence.
+If there is model change is for the addition of material, the initial step will be on what is effectively the final geometry.
 The cells that will be added to the model should be removed using a model change interaction in the first step, then individual cells can be added as required in subsequent steps.
 Two types of reactivations are provided for stress/displacement elements: strain-free reactivation and reactivation with strain.
 Further information on these options is available in the Abaqus documentation.

-The removal of cells using a model change interaction is demonstrated in a second model.
-In Figure 5, a model change Interaction is established for set X3-Y3-Z4.
-As was done for the use of field variables, this set is the fourth to be removed from the model.
+The removal of cells using a model change interaction is shown in a second model.
+In Figure 5, a model change Interaction set for X3-Y3-Z4.
+As was done for the use of field variables, this set is the fourth we remove from the model.
 To achieve sequential removal, set X3-Y3-Z4 is subsequently deactivated in Step-4.
 For simultaneous removal of multiple cells, alternate sets could be defined containing all required cells.
 In the Edit interaction dialog box, the geometry region is selected by set for the set named Part-1-1.X3-Y3-Z4.
-Other region types such as Skins, Stringers, or Elements can be selected for removal/addition.
-The option to Deactivate in this step is toggled on by default as deactivation must occur prior to reactivation in a model change analysis.
+Other region types we can select for removal/addition are Skins, Stringers, or Elements.
+The option to Deactivate is on by default as deactivation must occur prior to reactivation in a model change analysis.

 Material removal/addition may cause numerical problems and requires special attention.
-These issues and other common problems can be avoided by using the following guidelines:
+To avoid these issues and other common problems use the following guidelines:

-- Boundary Conditions: When material is removed in a static stress analysis, it is important to ensure that the remainder of the model is sufficiently constrained to prevent an unconstrained rigid body mode.
+• Boundary Conditions: Removal of material in a static stress analysis.
+It is important to ensure that the remainder of the model is sufficiently constrained to prevent an unconstrained rigid body mode.

-- Elements: Removal is not currently supported for rigid, cohesive, gasket, and piezoelectric elements.
-All other element types in Abaqus/Standard can be removed and reactivated.
+• Elements: Support removal in not currently available for rigid, cohesive, gasket, and piezoelectric elements.
+Removal and reactivation of all other element types in Abaqus/Standard is accessible.

-- Warnings: In some cases, element removal may cause Abaqus/Standard to report extra unconnected regions in the message file.
-These messages can be safely ignored.
+• Warnings: In some cases, element removal may cause Abaqus/Standard to report extra unconnected regions in the message file.
+It is safe to ignore these messages.

-In this example, the model change interaction is used to individually remove each set from the assembly.
-For sequential removal, each set is removed in a separate time step, and care is taken to ensure loads and boundary conditions impacted by the removal are subsequently adjusted, avoiding rigid body motion.
+In this example, use of the model change interaction is to individually remove each set from the assembly.
+For sequential removal, each set is in a separate time step, and care is taken to ensure loads and boundary conditions impacted by the removal are subsequently adjusted, avoiding rigid body motion.
 In the case of material addition, the material being added will first be removed, then added back to the model when appropriate.
-Field variable dependencies can be added to models containing model change interactions depending on the simulation needs.
+You can add field variable dependencies to models containing model change interactions depending on the simulation needs.

 Questions?